mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Repairing Matrix Damage

 What’s broken can often be fixed, with the proper tools, time, and talent.
-Repairing a damaged device is an `Hardware + Logic (number of boxes, 1 hour Extended test`.
+Repairing a damaged device is an `Hardware + Intelligence (number of boxes, 1 hour Extended test`.

 The device cannot be used while it is being repaired, and repairs cannot be performed without a toolkit.
 A critical glitch on a repair test means you messed up good—the device fails totally and will never work again.